 For each 70 miles driven, you can plant one tree at the planting cost of $1.50 per seedling (estimate from Sadhana Forest, Auroville, India).
 Please enter the number of miles you drive each month on our Seedling Calculator to determine your suggested donation and the seedlings you will be supporting.

 Of course, you can also give less or more than the Seedling Calculator suggests.
-Driving Cars – Planting Trees accepts all contributions of any amount and asks that you consider what you can afford on an ongoing monthly basis.
+The Driving Cars Planting Trees Project accepts all contributions of any amount and asks that you consider what you can afford on an ongoing monthly basis.
 This will allow you to remain in an active relationship with your driving mileage over time.

 For whatever you can give to this planetary effort, we thank you.